-The scene was Peggy Carter's funeral and I was to play a funeral attendee.
-It was my first movie so I was pretty excited.
-I was going to be dressing up in a suit and be a part of a major film production!
-Who wouldn't want to do that right?
+The scene was Peggy Carter's funeral, and I was to play a funeral attendee.
+It was my first movie, so I was pretty excited.
+I would be dressing up in a suit and be a part of major film production!
+Who wouldn't want to do that, right?
 Well, the experience isn't for everyone.

 One cool thing that happened when we got inside the church was I got to see Chris Evans.
 You aren't allowed to talk to the actors though so you just kind of have to check them out like a creepy stalker and that's about the extent of your contact.

 After being in the church for an hour or so, we were finally ready to start filming.
 After a couple of hours of hearing the actors say their lines hundreds of times, you will know them better than they do.
 “Dangit Chris, if you mess up one more time then I'm going to be rooting for the villain in the movie” is what I wanted to say to him after hours of hearing the same sentence.